HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 * 28.2% are cached heuristically because of a lack of either a `Cache-Control` or `Expires` header.
 * 59.4% are cached for more than 0 seconds.

-The remaining 9.2% of responses are not permitted to be stored in browser caches - typically because of Cache-Control: no-store.
+The remaining 9.2% of responses are not permitted to be stored in browser caches—typically because of Cache-Control: no-store.

 {{ figure_markup(
   image="cacheable-and-non-cacheable.png",